AndreaB0703/sparcs-heart-failure-length-of-stay-modeling/README.md

 ## 2. Data Structure

-Patients are **nested within hospitals**, meaning that observations are not independent.
+Patients are **nested within hospitals**, meaning observations are not statistically independent.

 To account for this hierarchical structure, a **mixed-effects model with a random intercept for hospital** was used.